ryanfmurphy/AustinCodingAcademy/homework/assignment-2.md

 the contents of a file as opposed to asking the user directly for input.

 2) You are designing the next greatest PC game, HarmVille.
-HarmVille is like FarmVille, but with Grand Theft Auto twist.
+HarmVille is like FarmVille, but with a Grand Theft Auto twist.
 When a user installs the game, they are given a choice of what directory they would like to install the game.
 On Windows operating systems, this defaults to C:\Program Files, but the user is free to choose any directory.
 The directory